-Applicants that are not first to disclose conduct to the Bureau may nevertheless qualify for immunity if they are the first to disclose information relating to another offence.
+Leniency applicants can also obtain immunity for offences if they are the first to disclose information relating to another offence.
 This concept is known as "Immunity Plus".
 Immunity Plus encourages targets of on-going investigations to consider whether they may qualify for immunity for other offences, or the same offence in other markets.
 While the target will not receive immunity for the first offence, it will receive an additional discount on top of the usual leniency discount for that offence.
 This is the "Plus".